Azure-Samples/azure-sql-db-ci-cd/README.md

 Server=tcp:<myserver>.database.windows.net,1433;Database=github_action_user;User ID=github_action_user;Password=S0meVery_Very+Str0ngPazzworD!;Encrypt=true;Connection Timeout=30;
 ```

-## Create a new empty GitHub repo
+## Create a fork of this GitHub repo

-Create a new empty GitHub repository.
-In Settings/Secrets create a secret named `AZURE_SQL_CONNECTION_STRING` and store the connection string of the Azure SQL database you created in the previous step.
+Create a fork of this repository.

+Once done, in Settings/Secrets create a secret named `AZURE_SQL_CONNECTION_STRING` and store the connection string of the Azure SQL database you created in the previous step.
-Clone the empty repository into a local folder.

-Copy the content of this folder (`11-DevOpsWithAzureSQL`) with the exception of the `.git` folder into the newly created folder.

-### Deploy the solution

-Push all the local changes to the remote repository.
+In the forked repository go to the "Actions" tab and enable GitHub Actions.

+Now push your repository.
+As an example you can make a small change to the README right on GitHub, or add a new - even empty - file.
+Commit and push the change.
+The GitHub Action will start.

+### GitHub Action

 The GitHub Action defined in `.github` folder will kick in, starting a two-step process to deploy and test database using [DbUp](http://dbup.github.io/) and NUnit.
 Deployment is done via the application in the `db-deploy` folder, while the tests are in the `db-test` folder.

 Monitor the GitHub action.
 If everything worked you will see the deployment done correctly, but the tests failing.

+This is expected as there is an error in the deployed stored procedure.

 ### Release a fix